Praqma/study-succotash/learnings/README.md

 delete that if for some reason you need to really start from scratch (say, you manually deleted a VirtualBox VM).

+### Best practices

+Test idempotency of cookbooks at various levels.
+Confirm the expected result both when running from scratch, but also when a machine is in a mixed state.
+For example, if you manually uninstall a software package, is it properly reinstalled?
+If you remove a downloaded file, is it properly downloaded again?
+If you don't, is the download or install skipped as you would expect?
+And if you run `kitchen converge` on an up-to-date system, do you indeed get `up-to-date` results only?

 ## Managing dependencies with Berkshelf
 [Berkshelf](http://berkshelf.com/) is a bundler that manages cookbook dependencies.
 It is included in the [ChefDK](https://downloads.chef.io/chef-dk/), and is the recommended tool to use for dependency management.
 When you initialize a cookbook, a Berkfile will most likely already be present.